 Like I said, I wasn’t disappointed with the plot.
 I loved reading about it, and thought it to be different to anything I had read before.
 There were a few plot holes and times where I wanted to know more, but there was no elaboration, but these weren’t a big deal and didn’t stop me from enjoying the book.

 One of the main things I loved about this book was the representation.
 Enne’s missing mother was gender-fluid, and one of the main characters, Levi, was black and bisexual.
 He was also one of my favourite characters, he’s the type that puts on a tough front, but is caring and sweet underneath.
 Plus I found his relationship with Enne interesting.
 Although I could definitely see it coming, it was still nice to read about, and boy, was there some sexual tension!
 Enne wasn’t my favourite character, but I still liked her and can definitely appreciate her character development throughout the book.

 I really love the authors writing style, too.
 I haven’t actually read her debut novel, Daughter of the Burning City (although it has been recommended, and I will get around to it) but if the writing is as good as it is in this book, I’m sure I’ll like it.
 The only thing that I did find a bit weird was the use of the word “mucking.”
 It wasn’t a nuisance for me personally, but it did leave me a bit confused.

 Overall, I really enjoyed Ace of Shades and cannot wait for book 2!
 I give it 4 stars.

-I’d like to thank Harper Collins for sending me a copy of Hold My Hand in exchange for an honest review.
+I’d like to thank Harper Collins for sending me a copy of Ace of Shades in exchange for an honest review.
 The opinions expressed in this review are completely my own.